emse-sas/sca_framework/docs/sources/index.rst

 Purposes
 ===============================================================

-scack aims at popularizing the side-channel analysis by allowing easy experiment, learning and development
+SCABox aims at popularizing the side-channel analysis by allowing easy experiment, learning and development

 - Learn side-channel analysis and co-design development
 - Reproduce the attacks achieved by state of the art